 FORD PERFORMANCE NASCAR: TEXAS PLAYOFF NOTES

-ROUND OF 6 NCWTS PLAYOFF STANDINGS (Top 4 Advance After Phoenix)
+ROUND OF 12 NCS PLAYOFF STANDINGS (Top 8 Advance After Charlotte)

-FORD IN THE MONSTER ENERGY NASCAR CUP SERIES AT TMS
+FORD IN THE NASCAR CUP SERIES AT TMS

-Ford is tied for the most all-time Monster Energy NASCAR Cup Series wins at TMS with 13.
+· Ford is tied for the most all-time NASCAR Cup Series wins at TMS with 15.

-Jack Roush is tied for the most wins among car owners at TMS with nine.
+· Jack Roush is 2nd for the most wins among car owners at TMS with nine.